 Skip to main content

-Lack of understanding
+Lack of Understanding

-Many managers are appointed on the basis of hard skills — a level of technical competency and knowledge which allows them to carry out the necessary work.
+Many managers are appointed on the basis of a level of technical competency and knowledge which allows them to carry out the necessary work.
 But what is often disregarded are the soft skills that allow managers to understand and navigate their team most effectively.
 An overwhelmed manager has barely any capacity to work on anything beyond the task at hand.
 They have minimal opportunity to engage with their team or learn how best to lead them.
+It’s these soft skills, such as the ability to understand how human beings work and thrive, that will become the decisive success factor in the future world of work.
+Organizations that embrace collaborative leadership foster environments where these skills are valued and developed across all levels, not just among managers.

 As managers assume the bulk of responsibility for their team’s work outcomes, they quickly find themselves exhausted and burnt out.
 The same is true for many key employees.
 This not only has consequences for their state of mind, but it also doesn’t translate into good work or judgment.
 Productivity slows, mistakes are made, internal resignation increases, and sick leave requests come piling in.
 Exhausted managers and key employees are like thirsty roots that fail to nourish the plant as a whole.
+A shift toward shared responsibility can help prevent this burnout, as it distributes accountability and decision-making more evenly across the team.
+What’s more, it promotes positive team dynamics, which is the foundation for trusting and supporting each other and achieving success together.

-Dissatisfaction and boredom
+Dissatisfaction and Boredom

-Fear of action
+Fear of Action

 Allowing an employee to take on responsibility is a sign of trust and respect.
 Without this, working relationships can quickly break down.
 Employees who don’t feel appreciated by those in charge will soon lose confidence and become afraid to speak up.
 That means any unique talents, skills, or resources an individual brought to the workplace will dwindle as unused potential.
 This fear of action creates even further imbalance as employees stop asking for responsibility and the burden on their manager increases.
+A culture rooted in distributed and collaborative leadership encourages individuals to contribute ideas and take initiative, reducing fear and unlocking the full potential of the entire team leading to innovation, flexibility, dynamic and achieving goals.

 «impulzity provides direct and immediately implementable support.»